-The Compensation Committee structured our 2022 executive compensation program so that a meaningful percentage of compensation is tied to the achievement of challenging levels of both short-term and long-term corporate performance as well as meeting strategic objectives.
+The Compensation Committee structured our 2023 executive compensation program so that a meaningful percentage of compensation is tied to the achievement of challenging levels of both short-term and long-term corporate performance as well as meeting strategic objectives.
 More than half of the compensation paid to our Chief Executive Officer is in the form of long-term incentive equity compensation.

-The pie charts below reflect the mix of salary, target short-term bonus, RSUs and PSUs (based on the fixed award value) as a percentage of total compensation for fiscal 2022 for our Chief Executive Officer and the other named executive officers (based on their aggregate compensation).
+The charts below reflect the mix of salary, target short-term bonus, RSUs and PSUs (based on the fixed award value) as a percentage of total compensation for fiscal 2023 for our Chief Executive Officer and the other named executive officers (based on their aggregate compensation).
+Because Ms. Tan joined the Company in October 2023 and received RSUs only, the percentages shown for RSUs and PSUs for "Other Named Executive Officers" are slightly different than shown in prior years.